 Our last sunset was at the lonely Highland Lighthouse in nearby North Truro.
 Perched high above the roaring Atlantic, the lighthouse looked out onto an expanse of ocean with the next land fall thousands of miles away.

-Not exactly one of the small towns in Massachusetts, but Martha’s Vineyard is amazing nonetheless.
+Not exactly a small town – Martha’s Vineyard is a large island – it is amazing nonetheless and one of the most beautiful places in Massachusetts.
 We only spent a day on Martha’s Vineyard but it is definitely somewhere I would like to return to in summer to truly experience the island’s charms.
 I’ve already written about my time on this idyllic island, you can find my post about it here

 Massachusetts is a special State with so much to offer visitors, whether you love cities or nature.
 It really has it all.
-And the heart of this State is found in the small towns in Massachusetts – especially during fall.
+And the heart of this State is found in its small towns – the best places to visit in Massachusetts.

-Have you been to Massachusetts in fall?
-What was your favorite of the small towns in Massachusetts?
+Have you been to Massachusetts?
+What do you think are the best places in Massachusetts?